shuboxio/shubox-site/src/jekyll/_posts/2019-03-19-the-new-shubox-js-library.md

 your mind's eye.

 Until now(ish) we had the foundation to do this, and it was fine.
-We had a javascript file generated spefically for each of our users' domains.
+We had a javascript file generated specifically for each of our users' domains.
 There were a few custom bits and bobs injected into the JS that made things work.
 Over time we noticed this wasn't entirely scalable, and not entirely conducive to having a fun development experience on our part.

-I won't belabor any further with the "why's" and "how's" things needed to change but instead let's talk about the great new things that come with the _new_ library.
+I won't belabor any further with the "why's" and "how's" things needed to change because of course there are plenty.
+Instead let's talk about the great things that come with the _new_ library as a way to illustrate how this shift will benefit not only Shubox but _YOU_, the every day developer.

 1. **It is written in [TypeScript]!** It can't be understated how the marriage of a strong type system and superset of JavaScript have provided such a